KapilKhanal/jjakimoto.github.io/content/articles/blockchain.md

 #### Blockchain
-We briefly looked how proof-of-work prevent Sybill atack  and build the chain of transaction blocks, Blockchain.
+We briefly looked how proof-of-work prevent Sybill attack and build the chain of transaction blocks, Blockchain.
 Now, we are going to see the detail as to how Blcockchain are  built while preventing frauds.